samssi/maggots/docs/notes.md

 * OpenGL ES has utility methods which can be used to simulate a camera by transforming display of drawn objects
 * Camera view calculation might be calculated on creation of GLSurfaceView or when application state get changed in camera effecting way eg. user input

+# Rotation matrix

+* Transformation matrix used for rotation combined with projection and cameraview transformation matrices